arshbhandari/DineHub/README.md

 # DineHub
-A online food  ordering website using HTML, CSS, JS
+An online food  ordering website using HTML, CSS, JS